Infant Safe Haven Laws - South Dakota

 Any provider or agency who takes possession of a child pursuant to this section shall perform any act necessary to protect the physical health and safety of the child.

-The emergency medical services provider or a licensed child-placing agency shall immediately notify the Department of Social Services that the provider or agency has taken possession of the child.
-The department or licensed child-placing agency shall assume the care, custody, and control of the child immediately upon receipt of the notice.
-However, a licensed child-placing agency that has taken possession of a child may assume the care, custody, and control of the child.
+If the emergency medical services provider or a licensed child-placing agency accepts physical custody of a newborn, the provider or agency must immediately notify the Department of Social Services.
+The department must assume the care, custody, and control of the newborn immediately upon receipt of the notice.
+If a licensed child-placing agency has accepted physical custody, the agency may assume the care, custody, and control of the newborn.

 Immunity for the Provider